T-D-Projects/credit-risk-prediction/README.md

   - Evaluates the model on the test set.

 - **`prediction.py`**
-  - Loads the credit requests and the pipeline.
+  - Loads the credit applications and the pipeline.
-  - Generates predictions for the credit requests.
+  - Generates predictions for the credit applications.
-  - Saves the credit requests and the predictions as `predictions.csv`.
+  - Saves the credit applications and the predictions as `predictions.csv`.

 ## Requirements